pascalabcnet/ai/README.md

 **ML PascalABC.NET** is a production-level machine learning and AI platform for PascalABC.NET.

-The project provides a complete, dependency-free ML stack designed for both educational and practical use.
-It brings modern data analysis, preprocessing, classical machine learning, model validation, metrics, pipelines, and linear algebra tools into the PascalABC.NET ecosystem.
+The platform is included in the PascalABC.NET distribution and is available to users as part of the language ecosystem.
+It provides a complete dependency-free ML stack: from tabular data storage and feature preprocessing to classical machine learning models, metrics, validation, pipelines, and the numerical linear algebra core.

-The goal of the project is to make machine learning accessible in PascalABC.NET without relying on external libraries, while preserving clear architecture, type safety, predictable behavior, and production-oriented design.
+The goal of the project is to make machine learning available in PascalABC.NET while preserving clear architecture, type safety, predictable behavior, and educational transparency.
 ## Website

 This repository contains the official website for the ML PascalABC.NET project: